Carbon Credits FAQ

-The Integrity Council for the Voluntary Carbon Market (ICVCM), which was formed to carry on the work of the private sector-led initiative the Taskforce on Scaling Voluntary Carbon Markets, was tasked with the establishment of the Core Carbon Principles (CCPs), a set of threshold standards to set a global benchmark for carbon credit quality.
-On July 27, 2022, the ICVCM released a draft of its CCPs, which aim to provide a “credible, rigorous, and readily accessible” global threshold standard for high-integrity carbon credits that create real, additional and verifiable climate impact, in line with the 1.5°C goal of the Paris Agreement, while avoiding negative environmental and social side effects.
-The ICVCM also released drafts of an Assessment Framework, which provides guidance on whether carbon credits meet the CCPs’ criteria, and an Assessment Procedure, which outlines a process for approving and tagging credits.
-A two-month comment period ends on September 27, 2022.
-The ICVCM aims to publish official versions of the CCPs, Assessment Framework and Assessment Procedure in Q4 2022 and start assessing carbon-crediting programs and methodologies in the first quarter of 2023.
+The Integrity Council for the Voluntary Carbon Market (ICVCM), which was formed to carry on the work of the private sector-led initiative the Taskforce on Scaling Voluntary Carbon Markets, was tasked with the establishment of the Core Carbon Principles (CCPs), a set of threshold standards to set a global benchmark for carbon credit quality in the voluntary carbon market.
+On July 27, 2022, the ICVCM released a draft of its CCPs and its assessment framework.
+The ICVCM’s CCPs and assessment framework intends to set new threshold standards for high-integrity carbon credits, provide guidance on how to apply the CCPs, and define which carbon crediting programs and methodology types are CCP-eligible.
+The new threshold standards are in line with the 1.5°C goal of the Paris Agreement to facilitate reducing and removing emissions above and beyond what would otherwise be possible while avoiding negative environmental and social side effects.
+The ICVCM aims to publish official versions of the CCPs and assessment framework in the first quarter of 2023.